 How much is the Child and Dependent Care Credit worth?

-The Child and Dependent Care Credit is worth up to 35% of qualified child care expenses.
-The maximum amount of qualifying expenses you can claim is $3,000 if you have one dependent.
-For two or more dependents, the maximum amount you can claim is $6,000.
+If you have one dependent, the Child and Dependent Care Credit is worth 20 to 35% of $3,000 for qualified childcare expenses.
+If you have two or more dependents, that amount is 20-35% of $6,000.

 Note: Everyone’s tax filing situation is different, and the actual percentage you can claim will depend on your adjusted gross income (AGI).

-If you’re filing for tax year 2021, the credit is worth up to 50% of qualifying expenses.
+If you’re filing back taxes for tax year 2021, the credit is worth up to 50% of qualifying expenses.
 The maximum amount is $8,000 for one child and $16,000 for two or more dependents.
-In 2021 the credit also begins to phase out if your AGI is greater than $125,000 and completely phases out for those with an AGI greater than $438,000.
+In 2021, the credit also begins to phase out if your AGI is greater than $125,000 and completely phases out for those with an AGI greater than $438,000.

-What are the requirements to claim the Child and Dependent Care Credit?
+What are the eligibility requirements to claim the Child and Dependent Care Credit?

 To claim the Child and Dependent Care Credit on your individual tax return, you need to meet a few requirements.
-First, you must have incurred expenses for the care of a qualifying individual under 13 years old or a disabled dependent of any age.
+First, you must have incurred expenses for the care of one of the following people:

-Additionally, you and your spouse (if applicable) must have earned income from employment, self-employment, or certain disability payments.
-The care must have been provided so that you (and your spouse, if applicable) could work or look for work.
+Additionally, you (and your spouse if you’re married) must have earned income from employment, self-employment, or certain disability payments.
+The care must have been provided so you could work or look for work.

 You’ll also need to identify the care provider and provide their name, address, and taxpayer identification number (usually their Social Security or Employer Identification numbers).

-What type of child care expenses can I claim for taxes?
+What type of childcare expenses can I claim?

 Here are some examples of expenses that may qualify for the Child and Dependent Care Credit: